There is quite the market for APO telescopes.

 Lack of Accessories

 For a very expensive telescope, it’s disappointing to see that an eyepiece or even generic finder isn’t included with the telescope.
-You’ll have to add these things to your must-have list along with a mount/tripod, diagonal, and other accessories you deem essential.
+You’ll have to add these things to your must-have accessories list along with a mount/tripod, diagonal, and other accessories you deem essential.

 The black model is the featured telescope, the CF ED 102 APO telescope.
 The white model is essentially the same OTA as the black one, but it’s made from aluminum instead of carbon fiber.